 It is very essential to note that compared to medication, finding the right dose for supplements are not as readily available.
 There are several details regarding melatonin dosage that can be acquired from clinical studies and from practical experience with the supplement.
 For most uses, doses that range from 0.3 mg up to 5 mg once daily seem to work well.
 It has been recommended to take melatonin 30 to 60 minutes before bedtime.
 If you don’t feel groggy after a restful night sleep then you probably have the right dosage.

 Compared to many other treatments for sleep disorders you might not need to take melatonin on a long-term basis.
 You might only need several weeks of the treatment just to let the cycle of your sleep pattern get back on track.
-Though you do need to take it in the evening as taking it during the day can be grounds to daytime drowsiness and lessens your alertness.
+Though you do need to take it in the evening as taking it during the day can be

 Due to there being no sufficient evidence to guide you in your amount of dosage, a better plan is to begin with a sensible dose and see how your body will respond to it.
 Once you observe that you are groggy in the morning and have a struggle getting up or if you are encountering other melatonin side effects, a lower dosage would be better.
 Once it seems to be functioning a little but not quite well enough, a greater dose might be appropriate for you.
 A maximum safe melatonin dose has not been yet identified.
 It also very essential to read dosage instruction on the supplement, due to the number of milligrams per melatonin pill will differ among the manufacturers.